AVEVA/AVEVA-Samples/ocs_samples/basic_samples/SDS/DotNet/SdsClientLibraries/SdsClientLibraries/readme.md

 }
 ```

-To define the SdsType in Sds, use the metadata client as follows:
+To define the SdsType in SDS, use the metadata client as follows:

 ```c#
 SdsType type = config.GetOrCreateTypeAsync(type).GetAwaiter().GetResult();